Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 What type of software is available?

-The Digital Media Center computers feature Final Cut Pro X. This Apple-based software is a professional level, post-production video editing tool.
-The computers also feature the entire Adobe Creative Cloud collection including, but not limited to, Photoshop, Illustrator, Premiere, After Effects, and InDesign.
+The Digital Media Center computers feature the full Adobe Creative Cloud suite of software including, but not limited to, Photoshop, Illustrator, InDesign, Premiere, After Effects, Audition, Lightroom, and Dreamweaver.
 We also feature Blender for 3D modeling and a wide variety of other software as detailed above.

 Can I reserve a specific computer or station?